CovOpen/CovQuestions/CONTRIBUTING.md

 1. Clone this repo `git clone https://github.com/CovOpen/CovQuestions.git`.
 2. Navigate to [`api/v1`](/api/v1).
-3. Add your `questionnaire.json` to the `./input` folder.
+3. Add your `questionnaire.json` to the [`input`](/api/v1/input) folder.
 Make sure:
    - that `id` and `version` of your Questionnaire are unique.
 (Check the [`api/v1/src/data`](/api/v1/src/data) folder for id's (folder name) and versions (child folder names))
+   - again the id (look into [src/data](./src/data) for already published questionnaires).
+   - the version number and maybe increase it.
    - the questionnaire has to be in english (you can submit/add translations later)
+   - the language of the questionnaire and the language specified in the `language` attribute.
 4. Run `npm run pre-build`
-7. Commit and create a Branch which can be merged to master.
+5. Create a Branch, commit and open a PR which can be merged to master.

 Now the CD Pipeline will take over.

 ## Submit a new version of a Questionnaire